medievalistsources/trame/README.md

 - Bibliothèque Municipale de Lyon
 - Mazarinum - Les collections numeriques de la Bibliotheque Mazarine - Mazarinum

-##5.
+##3.
 Technical Background

-TRAME’s development has been influenced by changes regarding the nature of information available in the WWW.
-TRAME has developed from a basic meta-search approach towards an attempt to establish a Medieval Semantic Knowledge base, by using custom applications for information collection and integration (i.e.: web crawler, data miner).
+TRAME’s development has been influenced by changes regarding the nature of information available in the www, TRAME has developed from a basic meta-search approach towards an attempt to establish a Medieval Semantic Knowledge base, by using custom applications for information collection and integration (i.e.: web crawler, data miner).

 The application is written in OO-PHP, the design follows the MVC Pattern, the RDBMS is MySql and the front-end combines Xhtml and Javascript.